 The items you choose don't necessarily have to stand out or have much contrast to the background of your shelves either.
 Even items that essentially blend into the background still add interest and help anchor (or create little focal points) for the items in front of them.

-Vertical items don’t necessarily have to be tall though.
-You can stack these items on the horizontal items already on your shelves to add interest and vary the height on each shelf.
+Tip: To create height, stack small shelf decor on the horizontal items already on your shelves to add interest and vary the height on each shelf.